Virtual Brain Lab

 Ephys Link

-PyPI version CodeQL Dependency Review Code style: black
+PyPI version CodeQL Dependency Review Hatch project Ruff

 The Electrophysiology Manipulator Link (or Ephys Link for short) is a Python Socket.IO server that allows any Socket.IO-compliant application (such as Pinpoint) to communicate with manipulators used in electrophysiology experiments.